 Cons

-Provides employees no say in the choice of financial institution or plans, and investment options are often index funds that charge relatively high fees
+Provides employees no say in the choice of financial institution or plans, and investment options can be limited or restrictive

 Limits contributions to a certain percentage of income